-- 7.1 The financial contribution will be secured through a planning obligation.
-This is allowed by section 106 of the Town and Country Planning Act 1990, as amended by the Community Infrastructure Levy Regulations 2010. - 7.2 Planning applications may be resolved to be granted, either by officers through delegated powers or by the Planning Regulatory Board, subject to the completion of a planning obligation providing for a financial contribution to school places.
-The obligation must be signed before planning permission will be granted and the Decision Notice released. - 7.3 The Planning obligation must specify the amount of the contribution and when it will be paid.
+- 8.1 The financial contribution will be secured through a planning obligation.
+This is allowed by section 106 of the Town and Country Planning Act 1990, as amended by the Community Infrastructure Levy Regulations 2010. - Planning applications may be resolved to be granted, either by officers through delegated powers or by the Planning Regulatory Board, subject to the completion of a planning obligation providing for a financial contribution to educational provision school places.
+The obligation must be signed before planning permission will be granted and the Ddecision Nnotice released. - 8.3 The Planning obligation must specify the amount of the contribution and when it will be paid.
 The Council will use this guidance note to calculate the amount of contribution required in each case.
 For outline planning applications the amount of the contribution will not be known.
-However, an obligation will be required at the outline stage that links the amount of contribution to be made to the calculation formula in this advice note. - 7.4 The Council will require contributions to be made quickly once building has started on site so that the extra school places can be provided in time for the arrival of new pupils.
+However, an obligation will be required at the outline stage that links the amount of contribution to be made to the calculation formula in this advice note. - 8.4 The Council will require contributions to be made quickly once building has started on site so that the extra school places and/or improvements to can be provided in time for the arrival of new children pupils.
 The precise timing will be set out in the obligation.